Intastellar-Solutions-International/analytics_dashboard/README.md

 # Intastellar Analytics
-This is the dashboard for our Analytics tool, where we can keep track of our [GDPR cookiebanner](https://www.intastellarsolutions.com/gdpr-cookiebanner)
+This is the dashboard for our Analytics tool, where we can keep track of our [Intastellar Cookie Consents](https://www.intastellarsolutions.com/gdpr-cookiebanner)

 | Type | Url | Description | Branch |
 | --- | --- | --- | --- |